trxrse12/energy-usage/NOTES.md

     b. the engine, having a single role to actually insert the reading;
     c. the validator, having the single role of checking that the posted structure is a valid electricity reading;

 7. Once the new scalable architecture is in place (see point 6.), add unit tests to test the validator, the engine and the rute handler.
-Also add unit tests for the middleware.
+Also add unit tests for the middleware (not very detailed in here, just some simple examples).

+8. add the next end point, GET /allReadings

 Obs.
 Here are some practical observations: